Can I Sell My House to a Family Member at Below Market Value?

 Among other details, the contract will:

-Even among family members, the tax and legal implications involved with the exchange of a house or property are often too complex to transfer by way of a handshake and a smile.
+Even among family members, the tax and legal implications involved with the exchange of a house or property are often too complex to transfer with a handshake and a smile.

 5. Don’t skip the inspection